tirupati17/tirupati17.github.io/_posts/2019-01-31-swift-static-framework-integration-issues.md

 `Look Good Solution:` Figure out something and give the consumer only pod installation instruction i.e pod `MyFramework`, '1.0.0' (for now we are using cocoapods only for our framework installation dependency)

-Well, Thank you for taking the time to read this article and I'll appreciate if someone help me out to figure out above two `look good solution`.
+Well, Thank you for taking the time to read this article and I'll appreciate if someone help me out to figure out above two `look good solution` and `END RESULT`.

 Thanks!!